TAKT-R-D/nextts14-prisma5-api-sample/README.md

 ## For your security

 Do not deploy or open access `/docs` and `/openapi.json` on your production, if your api is private.

+## Custom Commands

+- `yarn start:standalone`: Start `standalone` build application on local.
+- `yarn scaffold`: Generate new endpoints
+- `yarn openapi:generate`: Generate openapi.json
+- `yarn license:generate`: Generate License list
+- `yarn test:dredd`: Test APIs
+- `yarn prisma db seed`: Seed data to Database

+## Run with Docker

+- `docker-compose.yml`: APP + DB for local
+- `docker-compose.db.yml`: DB for local
+- `docker-compose.app.yml`: APP for local/production
+- `docker-compose.app-arm64.yml`: APP for production, build by ARM64 machine and depoy to AMD64 platform such as AWS

+APP containers support `OpenSSL 3.0`.

+## Notes

+Access Control, such as `Basic Authentication`, `Allowed Origin`, `Allowed IP` etc., is recommended to configure on your server, not on your application. `https` schema as well.

+Authentication secret keys in `.env` is not secure.
+Use some Secrets Manager.

+If you need a database design as one of deliverables, try to generate it by for example `tbls`.
+You can see sample database design [here](./deliverables/dbdoc/README.md).